caarlos0-graveyard/java-best-practices/pages/basics/classes.md

 ## Classes

-Classes are the bulding bloacks of any Java application and if these building blocks are not written carefully, it could lead to design issues in production or maintenance.
+Classes are the building blocks of any Java application and if these building blocks are not written carefully, it could lead to design issues in production or maintenance.

 ## 5 recommended design principles

-The 5 design priciples can be reffered to as `SOLID` in short.
+The 5 design principles can be referred to as `SOLID` in short.

 They are: